TristonK/FastDD/README.md

-# ddfinder
+# fastdd

 ## Introduction

-ddfinder is a solution for Differitial Dependency discovery.
+fastdd is a solution for Differitial Dependency discovery.

 ## Requirements